Alpha-Serpentis-Developments/TwitterBotTemplate/README.md

 - `CLIENT_SECRET`
   - Listed under "Keys and tokens" -> "OAuth 2.0 Client ID and Client Secret" on the Twitter Developer Portal
 - `REDIRECT_URI`
-  - The redirect URI you specified under "Settings" -> "User Authentication Settings" on the Twitter Developer Portal
+  - The redirect URI you specified under "Settings" -> "User Authentication Settings" on the Twitter Developer Portal.
+  Ensure the port is added to the redirect URI in both the environment variable and on the Developer Portal.